Ra's al Ghul: JLA: Tower of Babel

 In the "Tower of Babel" storyline, in JLA #43–46, Ra's discovers Batman's contingency plans for stopping the other members of the Justice League of America, should they turn or be turned evil, and uses them to try to destroy the group.
 Meanwhile, Ra's steals the bodies of Batman's parents.
 This theft prevents Batman from realizing Ra's is using his traps until it is too late, as he is distracted by the search for the corpses of his parents.

 Though defeated, Ra's does cause the temporary exit of Batman from the JLA, who now distrust the Caped Crusader.
 However, though some of the League resent Batman's plans, they eventually accept that the plans were created for the right reasons once Batman confirms that he trusts them by revealing his secret identity to the rest of the team.

 Talia, disillusioned with her father, leaves the League to run LexCorp for former U.S. President Lex Luthor, before selling the company to Bruce Wayne for his Wayne Foundation to aid Batman and Superman's victory over Luthor.
 Ra's blames Batman for his failed relationship with Talia, and stages a plot where he tries to separate Batman from his heir, Dick Grayson, shortly before Wayne officially adopts his former ward as his son.
-The plan fails, and Wayne and Grayson go ahead with the adoption.
+The plan fails, and Wayne and Grayson proceed with the adoption.

 Ra's is also featured in Birds of Prey #31–35, where he has a romantic fling with the Black Canary.
 The superheroine is injured and healed in the Lazarus Pit, which also restores the Canary Cry she lost years earlier.